What is a Hybrid Event? The Ultimate Guide for Broadcasters

 Virtual events are typically less expensive than hybrid events since they don’t require a special venue or extra vendors that the in-person portion of a hybrid event would.

-However, broadcasters looking to host an event that is a little more hands-on and engaging, a hybrid event with at least some face-to-face interaction would be a better option.
+However, for broadcasters looking to host an event that is a little more hands-on and engaging, a hybrid event with at least some face-to-face interaction would be a better option.

 How to Host a Hybrid Event